 Lebanese kitchen is known for its extremely flavorful dishes and for the variety of spices they use.
 Lebanese mezze is quite popular among people outside Lebanon for the plethora of small savory dishes served with authentic Lebanese khebbez (pita bread), a real treat one should have.
 If you have started loving the flavorful Lebanese cuisine and want to know more about their traditional dishes, here is a list of ten most popular and delicious dishes you should try in a Lebanese restaurant in or outside Lebanon.

 Traditional Lebanese Food And Drinks:

-Hummus is a popular creamy Lebanese dish made from chickpeas, tahini, lemon juice, olive oil and garlic.
+Hummus is a popular creamy Lebanese dish made from chickpeas, tahini sauce, lemon juice, olive oil and garlic.
 It is nutritious, very much satisfying and remarkable in taste.
-It is a common homemade dip or appetizer, which is served with a platter of vegetables or bread such as pita in Lebanese cuisine.
+It is a common homemade dip or appetizer, which is served with a platter of fresh vegetables or bread such as pita bread in Lebanese cuisine.
 It is also served as an accompaniment along with grilled chicken, eggplant, fish or falafel.
 It is available in many supermarkets outside Middle-East.